Planetary Regulator of Bandhu-sthana * Sukha-daya

 Brings parental, conservative, land-owning, property cultivating instincts to the leadership role.
 A patriotic and localized viewpoint, not global insight.

 May be much more popular with the regional base than with the national base.
-Tribal attributes, local customs, us-against-them distinctions, overall popular and trusted.
+Tribal attributes, local folkways, ancient customs, and established cultural norms, us-against-them boundary distinctions, overall popular and trusted.

 bandesha-4 in the equitable and just 7th-from-swakshetra = auspicious.